harlikodasma/spring-elastic-logstash-example/README.md

 - `application.properties` contains all the bindings for the defined ENV variables for the DB and Elasticsearch.
 - `/logstash/config-dir/` contains all the standard configs from Logstash with a custom `logstash.conf`, which has the DB credentials etc. and `drivers/` contains the pgjdbc driver needed to connect to PostgreSQL

-*Logstash Disclaimer: currently Logstash is only configured to get data from PostgreSQL with a simple SQL query but it does not have filters for duplicates etc. There are numerous Logstash tutorials you can follow to filter your data.*
+*~~Logstash Disclaimer: currently Logstash is only configured to get data from PostgreSQL with a simple SQL query but it does not have filters for duplicates etc. There are numerous Logstash tutorials you can follow to filter your data.~~*
+*Duplication check added via document IDs*

 ## Local build with gradle